NathanSwisher91/Song_Rating_Parser_V2/README.txt

 Rules:
 - Spreadsheet csv files must be the name you want shown in the results and can only be one word.
-- Overall or N/A must be the last song for each artist (to handle the overall scores and comments, or N/A if not needed)
+- Overall or N/A must be the last song for each artist (to handle the overall artist scores and comments, or N/A if not needed)

 To use the script.
 You will need to download Overall, Comments, Averages, and Compatibility sheets as CSV files.
 In google sheets, just go to File -> Download As -> Comma-seperated values (.csv)